 The Association for Computers and the Humanities (ACH) is a major professional society for the digital humanities.
 We support and disseminate research and cultivate a vibrant professional community through conferences, publications, and outreach activities.
-ACH is based in the US, but boasts an international membership (as of May 2012, representing 21 countries worldwide).
-Meet our officers and Executive Council members here.
+ACH is based in the US, but boasts an international membership (as of November 2015, representing 21 countries worldwide).

 Digital humanities is a broad term encompassing a wide range of subject domains and communities of practice, including computer-assisted research, pedagogy, and software and content development in humanistic disciplines like literature and language studies, history, or philosophy.
 DH also engages with the critical relationship between digital technologies and humanities methods, and the ways they may influence each other.